tsawler/linear-regression-python/README.md

 1. Add more features (bedrooms, bathrooms, location, etc.)
 2. Try non-linear models for potentially better fit
 3. Add geographic data to account for location differences
+4. Implement batch prediction from a file of house square footages